TrueNASTrueNAS Nightly Development Documentation

 Path LengthDisplays after selecting Basic Constraints.
 Enter a value of 0 or greater to set how many non-self-issued intermediate certificates can follow this certificate in a valid certification path.
 Entering 0 allows a single additional certificate to follow in the certificate path.
 Value cannot be less than 0.

 Basic Constraints ConfigSelect the option to specify whether to use the certificate for a Certificate Authority and whether this extension is critical.
-Clients must recognize critical extension to prevent rejection.
+Clients must recognize critical extensions to prevent rejection.
 Web certificates typically require you to disable CA and enable Critical Extension in Basic Constraints.

 Authority Key IdentifierSelect to activate this extension.
 The authority key identifier extension provides a means of identifying the public key corresponding to the private key used to sign a certificate.
 This extension is used where the issuer has multiple signing keys (either due to multiple concurrent key pairs or due to changeover).
 The identification might be based on either the key identifier (the subject key identifier in the issuer certificate) or on the issuer name and serial number.
 See RFC 3280, section 4.2.1.1 for more information.
 Displays the Authority Key Config field.

 Authority Key ConfigDisplays after selecting Authority Key Identifier.
-Select the option to specify whether the issued certificate should include authority key identifier information, and whether the extension is critical.
+Select the option to specify whether the issued certificate should include authority key identifier information and whether the extension is critical.
 Critical extension must be recognized by the client or be rejected.
 Options are Authority Cert Issuer and or Critical Extension.
 Multiple selections display separated by a comma (,).

 Extended Key UsageSelect to activate this certificate extension.
 The Extended Key Usage extension identifies and limits valid uses for this certificate, such as client authentication or server authentication.
 See RFC 3280, section 4.2.1.13 for details.
 Displays the Usages field.